Action learning: Action Reflection Learning and the MiL model

-As with other educational processes, practitioners have built on Revans' pioneering work and have adapted some tenets to accommodate their needs.
-One such branch of action learning is Action Reflection Learning (ARL), which originated in Sweden among educators and consultants under the guidance of Lennart Rohlin of the MiL Institute in the 1970s.
-With the so-called "MiL model", ARL gained momentum with the work of LIM, Leadership in International Management, under the leadership of Ernie Turner in the USA.
-The WIAL (World Institute for Action Learning) Model was developed by Michael Marquardt, Skipton Leonard, Bea Carson and Arthur Freedman.
+One such branch of Action Learning is Action Reflection Learning (ARL), which originated in Sweden among educators and consultants under the guidance of Lennart Rohlin of the MiL Institute in the 1970s.
+Using the "MiL model," ARL gained momentum in the field of Leadership in International Management.

-The main differences between Revans' approach to action learning and the 'MiL Model' in the '80s are :
+The main differences between Revans' approach to action learning and the 'MiL Model' in the 1980s are: